wink-travel/wink-sdk-python/wink-sdk-affiliate-inventory/docs/MapsApi.md

 with wink_sdk_affiliate_inventory.ApiClient(configuration) as api_client:
     # Create an instance of the API class
     api_instance = wink_sdk_affiliate_inventory.MapsApi(api_client)
-    company_identifier = 'owner-1' # str | Show map markers for list owned by this owner identifier.
     list_identifier = 'list-1' # str | Show map markers for list.
     list_type = 'LIST' # str | Indicate whether this list is a curated or dynamic list. display_currency = 'USD' # str | Indicate which currency to display prices in. (optional) (default to 'USD')